Masters and Matrons

 Refurbishment of the building is in progress, with much of the work carried out by volunteers using recycled materials wherever possible.
 A Conservation Management Plan has been drawn up, and all work is designed to accord with established conservation principles and with the building’s listed status.

-To receive regular updates about events and restoration please check the website regularly and become a member for only £1 a month!!!
+The restoration of this historic building presents a huge challenge and we cannot do it without the help of our supporters.
+We are currently seeking to raise £10K for our Master’s House Roof Appeal and you can help by sponsoring a slate.
+Or become a member for only £1 a month!!!
 Download the form from this website, fill it in and send it to us at:

 Membership, Workhouse, Y Dolydd, Llanfyllin, SY22 5LD

-Thanks, small yet regular donations from our supporters are essential for the project
+Thank you!
+Small yet regular donations from our supporters are essential for the project

 Here’s a trailer to our DVD, which you can buy HERE